 Spectra ensures that all bases are covered when it comes to safeguarding your inventory.
 We cover all of the below whereas, many warehouses do not.

 - Security systems that aren’t backed up with an additional power source leave the warehouse vulnerable to burglary or breach of data.

-- An outage can be costly for you and the fulfillment service when contingency plans are not in place.
+- An outage can be costly when contingency plans are not in place.

 We have no control over what Mother Nature dishes out.
 Catastrophic events (high winds, tornado, flood, earthquake, etc.) can cause damage to the integrity of the warehouse and/or warehouse infrastructure.
 When this happens, a contingency plan should be in place to mitigate the damage as quickly as possible.